stat6250-w18/course-questions-wiki/week-01/README.md

 - *Question* (akrishnamurthy−stat6250): What acheivement awards are necessary to earn grade A in this course?
 - *Answer* (akrishnamurthy-stat6250): As per course grading criteria, Team-based problem solving achievement award is mandatory.
 The other additional course achivement awards earned determine the grade.
 To earn grade A, student should earn all possible achievement awards which includes the Initial setup award, Reading for Depth award, Reading for Breadth award, Building General Knowledge award in addition to the Team-based problem solving award.
 - Question (nshrivastava2-stat6250):What is the difference in all possible achievements and additional achievements to earn grades?
-- Question (aguenane−stat6250):Can we ask the professor for extra credits?
+- Question (aguenane−stat6250): What is the minimum percentage you can get to pass the final exam?
+- Answer (guenane-6250): to pass the final exam you need to get minimum 70%.